She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 “No. Like this, almost never.”

-He peeled another potato and said, “Then I’m honored.”
+“Then I’m honored.”

-That earned him a real smile.
+That time she gave him a real smile.

 “Why?”

-“Because in TV Christmas everybody talks too much.”
+“Because on TV, everybody talks too much.”

-That made Mariana laugh—a tired, surprised laugh that changed her whole face.
+That made Mariana laugh — a tired, surprised laugh that changed her whole face.

-Augusto stood by the sink drying plates with a dish towel that had once been white and was now the color of old snow.
+After dinner, she packed leftovers into careful portions without comment, because women like Mariana do not wait for tomorrow’s hunger to become dramatic before preparing for it.
+Augusto dried plates with a dish towel that had once been white and was now the color of old snow.

 “Why did you really do this?”